27 Mind-Blowing Things To Do In Miami Beach: Epic Guide From A Local

 Bayside Marketplace

-Situated between Bayfront Park and Miami Miamarina is a 2-story open-aired mall.
+Situated between Bayfront Park and Miami Miamarina is a 2-story open-air mall.
 Bayside Marketplaces is one of the main Miami Beach tourist attractions for shopping, dining, and people-watching.
 Live music from local bands is featured every afternoon and evening.
 After shopping, grab a table with a sea view and unwind with a mojito.

 Address: 401 Biscayne Blvd, Miami, FL 33132